Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 | 9 | *Aura of Vitality*, *Elemental Weapon* |
 | 13 | *Aura of Purity*, *Fire Shield* |
 | 17 | *Animate Objects*, *Mass Cure Wounds* |

+### Level 3: Battle Ready

+Your combat training and your experiments with magic have paid off in two ways:

+***Extra Proficiencies.*** You have proficiency with Martial weapons.

+***Intelligent Attacks.*** When you make an attack with a magic weapon with which you have proficiency, you can choose to use your Intelligence modifier for the attack and damage rolls, instead of Strength or Dexterity.

 ### Level 3: Steel Defender